Merkel backs euro fund boost, faces revolt risk

-BERLIN German Chancellor Angela Merkel's cabinet approved new powers for the euro zone's bailout fund on Wednesday, but she faces an uphill battle to convince party skeptics to back efforts to contain the crisis.
+BERLIN German Chancellor Angela Merkel's cabinet approved new powers for the euro zone's bailout fund on Wednesday, kicking off a month-long battle to convince sceptics in her conservative camp to back efforts to contain the bloc's crisis.

-Concerned that Germany's parliament has little control over the European Financial Stability Facility (EFSF), some members of Merkel's center-right coalition are threatening to oppose boosting its powers when the Bundestag (lower house) votes on September 29.
+Concerned that Germany is ceding too much power to Brussels, some members of Merkel's centre-right coalition have threatened to vote against bolstering the fund -- the European Financial Stability Facility (EFSF) -- when the Bundestag lower house of parliament meets on Sep.
+29.

 If enough conservatives rebel and Merkel is forced to rely on opposition parties to pass the legislation, she could face pressure to dissolve parliament and call early elections, although the chances of that seem slim.